mtrackeros/example-hub/typescript/README.md

 # TypeScript Examples

-This directory contains all TypeScript-based examples for the BNBChain LangChain AgentKit.
+This directory contains all TypeScript-based examples

 ## Structure